-Additionally, the state of Texas supports small businesses by offering low business licensing fees, a lack of red tape and affordable commercial real estate.
-New businesses in Texas can easily establish themselves with minimum out-of-pocket investment.
+Additionally, Texas supports small businesses by offering low business licensing fees, affordable commercial real estate, and little red tape.
+New businesses establish themselves with minimum out-of-pocket investment.

 How to Start a Business in Texas: